 The Capital One® Secured Mastercard® is an ideal, accessible choice for people who want to rebuild bad credit or establish a credit history because it has no annual fee and it comes with some of the lowest security deposit requirements we know of.

-The required deposit on this card is $49, $99 or $200 refundable deposit based on your creditworthiness.
+The required deposit on this card is $49, $99 or $200 refundable deposit.
 No matter which minimum deposit Capital One® requires of you, the initial credit limit will be $200.
-You can deposit more money than your minimum required security deposit within 80 days of being approved and before you activate your card to get a higher credit limit (up to $1,000).
-Also, you can get access to a higher credit line with no additional deposit after you make your first five monthly payments on time.
+You can get access to a higher credit line with no additional deposit after you make your first five monthly payments on time.

 Capital One® Secured Mastercard® features we like: